 The Golf Course Environmental Profile is a groundbreaking project launched in 2006 to develop a comprehensive environmental profile of golf courses in the United States.
-GCSAA and its philanthropic organization, the Environmental Institute of Golf, held meetings with a wide range of industry groups that identified a need for this data.
-The industry faces issues ranging from land use to regulations and practices governing water use, nutrients and pest control.
+GCSAA held meetings with a wide range of industry groups that identified a need for this data.
+The industry faces issues ranging from land use to regulations and practices governing water use, nutrients, and pest control.
 Prior to the GCEP, the industry faced a critical need for accurate data on the land use, inputs, management of natural resources and environmental stewardship associated with golf courses in the United States.

 Used in part to help advocate for golf course professionals and the golf industry, the profile – articulated in reports and surveys – conveys accurate data on the land use, management of natural resources and environmental stewardship associated with golf courses across the country.

-The EIFG and The Toro Giving Program funded the first phase of the project.
-In 2014, GCSAA, EIFG and the USGA began conducting a second phase of the project.
-As newer surveys are conducted, researchers can begin to measure change with updated data and trend analysis.
+The GCSAA Foundation and The Toro Giving Program funded the first phase of the project.
+In 2014-2017, GCSAA and the USGA conducted a second phase of the project.
+The third phase is funded in part by the USGA through the GCSAA Foundation.

-The project’s original five surveys yielded results that were analyzed and published in the peer-reviewed scientific journal Applied Turfgrass Science, as well as in a comprehensive report and in Golf Course Management.
+The project’s original five surveys yielded results that were analyzed and published in the peer-reviewed scientific journal Applied Turfgrass Science as well as in a comprehensive report in GCM.

 Information established baseline data for documenting changes in environmental practices over time, helping set priorities for education, research, member services and environmental programs.
 The data also helped GCSAA respond to governmental inquiries and answer the public's questions about environmental issues.